 |Class Information - things to remember!|

-Monday - Children to come to school dresses in Forest School clothing.
+Monday -Children to come to school dressed in Forest School clothing, wearing school

 Tuesday - New reading books handed out